 As the expense and volume of data grows relentlessly every year, the need for more economical and advanced storage solutions to contain this demand is growing in parallel.
 HSDCs are now ready to catch up and take advantage of the economics of tape at scale.

-By leveraging the latest advances in tape technology and object storage, leading companies and research institutes have been able to reduce costs, optimize performance, and increase the longevity of their data.
-Fujifilm Object Archive, which has S3 compatible API interface, is a state-of-the-art solution for low-cost petabyte-scale storage.
+By leveraging the latest advances in tape technology and object storage, leading companies and research institutes have been able to reduce costs, optimize performance, and increase the longevity of their data with FUJIFILM Object Archive.